faizhadiyan/faizhadiyan/README.md

 **faizhadiyan/faizhadiyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on chemical manufacturing company
-- 🌱 I’m currently learning data science (machine learning)
+- 🌱 I’m currently learning data science (machine learning, data visualization, EDA, basic programming)
 - 👯 I’m looking to collaborate on business prospect
 - 🤔 I’m looking for passionate and bright future
 - 💬 Ask me about money and data science